kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 always dispatched immediately.
 Following is how the other requests are dispatched at a given apiserver.

-Whenever the width-weighted sum of running requests is below the concurrency limit, it is time to consider dispatching another request for service.
+Whenever the width-weighted sum of running non-zero priority requests is below the concurrency limit, it is time to consider dispatching another request for service.
 This is done in two stages.
 First, a priority level with non-empty queues is chosen.
 The logic for doing that makes use of each priority level's _assured concurrency value_ (ACV), which is calculated as follows.

 ```
 ACV(l) = ceil( SCL * ACS(l) / (100 + sum[priority levels k] ACS(k) ) )